 Bill of Sale.
 Any invoices furnished by Contractor to the Commission for Equipment and spare parts for the applicable Equipment (“Spare Parts”) shall have an executed Bill of Sale in the Commission's name on a form substantially similar to that in Exhibit A (“Bill of Sale”) and shall fully evidence the Commission's ownership as required in this Contract, providing full title to the Commission of the applicable Equipment, free and clear of all encumbrances, debts, mortgages, attachments, pledges, charges, claims, security interests, and liens of any kind.
 Contractor shall deliver the fully executed Bills of Sale to the Commission no later than the date of Final Acceptance.

-FOB Destination.
-Transportation of all Equipment, supplies and any other item that must be transported so that Contractor may commence or perform the Work shall be FOB Destination.
+FOB Destination, Freight Included (Paid by Contractor).
+Transportation of all Equipment, supplies and any other item that must be transported so that Contractor may commence or perform the Work shall be FOB Destination, Freight Included (Paid by Contractor).
 Freight, handling, hazardous material charges, taxes, and distribution and installation charges shall be included in the total price of each item set forth in the Pricing Schedule.
 No additional charges will be honored for payment unless Contractor receives prior written authorization from the Commission, which approval may be withheld in the Commission’s sole discretion.
 If a party other than Contractor ships materials against this Contract, the shipper shall be instructed by Contractor to show the purchase order number on all packages and shipping manifests to ensure proper identification and payment.
 A complete packing list must accompany each shipment.

 Warranties.
 All warranties on such Equipment and Spare Parts shall be transferred to, and be enforceable by, the Commission.
 Contractor shall provide any such required assignments or conveyance documents for such warranties to the Commission as necessary.